bogdanpetrea14/SomePrograms/README.md

 ## Another Queries

 The program solves a sudoku with a given number of rows and columns, N * N. It performs various operations (6 operations to be exact) to determine the progress of the game and whether it has been completed or not.

+## Functions Pointers

+A program that aims to practice how to use functions pointers in different programs